 Rock n Roll calls itself the king of lubes, and with a flashy gold package, who could doubt it?

 The better question, however, is whether they stand up to the claim or not.

-The Rock n Roll Lube is definitely a solid choice, but many cyclists overwhelmingly agree that this just may be the king of wet lubes.
+Not only is Rock n Roll Lube a solid choice, but cyclists overwhelmingly agree that this just may be the king of wet lubes.

 2. ProGold Xtreme Chain Lube

 Extreme riders unite!

 Pro Gold Xtreme Chain Lube is specifically designed for those epic days in the saddle that take you across unknown terrain but even lesser known changes in the weather.